vifeng/TicketToTheMoon/tickettothemoon_BackEnd/DEVLOG.md

 - Entities have also reserved names.
 For example, I couldn't name my entity "User" because it is a reserved name.
 I changed it to "Customer" and it worked.
 As well as "Order" which I changed to "Ticket_reservation".
 I should look for a list of reserved names.

-- Composite primary key not found : I had to change my implementation.
-I should give it another try later.
+- Composite primary key not found : This is something that took me ages to resolve, so for the moment I just enjoy what is working but I should give it another try later.
+I had to change my first implementation. see commit for details or the github project board.
 I added some setters to the composite key because the generated implementation uses the empty constructor then uses the setters to set the values.

 ### Mapstruct